Lisa Howard (Canadian actress)

-Lisa Howard (born November 24, 1963, in London, Ontario) is a Canadian actress.
+Lisa Howard (born November 24, 1963) is a Canadian actress.

-Career
+Early life and career

+Born on November 24, 1963, in London, Ontario, Howard attended Loyalist Collegiate and Vocational Institute and, for one year, George Brown College.

 Howard appeared in episodes of Earth: Final Conflict, Tropical Heat, Perry Mason, Days of Our Lives, Wings, Forever Knight, Loving Friends and Perfect Couples, RoboCop: The Series, Cybill, The Pretender and Suddenly Susan.
 In 1987, she starred in the movie Rolling Vengeance.
 She played April Ramirez on Days of Our Lives from 1988 to 1991 and from September 1995 to February 1996.
 Her last credited screen role was a 2009 episode of The Royal.
 She portrayed Anne Lindsey in Highlander: The Series.

 Personal life

 Howard is married to producer/writer Daniel Cerone and has two children.